SpenceKonde/DxCore/README.md

 ### __AVR_ARCH__
 This can be set to 102, 103, or 104 depending on flash size:
 * `__AVR_ARCH__ == 103` - All parts where all of the flash is mapped in the data space.
-This means Dx-series parts with 32k of flash, tinyAVR 0/1/2-series, and megaAVR 0-series.
+This means Dx-series parts with 32k or less of flash, tinyAVR 0/1/2-series, and megaAVR 0-series.
 * `__AVR_ARCH__ == 104` - Parts with 128Kb of flash, mapped flash is split into 4 sections (AVR128DA, AVR128DB).
 * `__AVR_ARCH__ == 102` - Parts with 64Kb of flash, mapped flash is split into 2 sections (AVR64DA, AVR64DB).